-DAY 4: Head out in unpacked boats to explore other islands.
+Head out in unpacked boats to explore other islands.
 If we get a calm enough day, we can explore Devil's Island, which is home to the most exposed sea caves in the Apostle Islands.

 Head farther out into the islands, maybe to Cat, or spend a day relaxing on Rocky.
 Share stories around the campfire in the evening.

 Begin your journey back to the mainland and spend the night on Oak Island.
 Stretch your legs with a hike to the overlook and spend one last night under the stars.

 After breakfast and packing up camp, paddle to a mainland take out.
 Head back to Base Camp to unpack, have lunch, and take a shower before parting ways.

-What To Expect
+What to Expect

 TERRAIN/ROUTE CHOICES: Most of your time is spent paddling from island to island to explore the beaches and grassy shorelines.
 The islands are made up of red sandstone, covered with a mixed forest of birch, pine, oak, and maple.
 Except for a few cliffs, the terrain is gentle and rolling.
 With all the islands, bays, and shorelines in this area, we have several routes from which to choose.
 Wind and weather determine our route and storms can delay our paddling.

 TYPE OF TRAVEL/DISTANCE: You will travel in tandem sea kayaks, which hold 2 or 3 people plus all necessary gear.
 An average day’s travel consists of 4-6 paddling hours, depending on weather conditions.
 For this trip, it is helpful if you are familiar with sea kayaking and strong enough for some longer crossings.
 As always on Lake Superior, we must be prepared for the possibility of a wind-bound day.
-To protect the environment, WI practices “Leave No Trace” camping techniques.
+To protect the environment, Wilderness Inquiry practices “Leave No Trace” camping techniques.

 WEATHER: Temperatures in the summer months range from 45 F to 85 F. Rainfall can vary, but you should expect at least a day of rain.
 The weather is greatly affected by Lake Superior’s large expanse of cold water.
 Lake Superior is notorious for sudden weather changes.

 ACCOMMODATIONS: On the first night you will stay at our wonderful Little Sand Bay Base Camp–complete with showers and other amenities!
-After the first night you will stay at National Park Service campsites out on the islands and sleep in a comfortable tents.
+After the first night, you will stay at National Park Service campsites out on the islands and sleep in comfortable tents.
 Typically, there are 2-3 people per tent (although other arrangements can be made).
 Bathroom facilities consist of an outhouse or a foldable commode chair set up in a privacy tent.
 We make every effort to ensure privacy and cleanliness.